Your Privilege Pass is valid for

 With a lush 10-acre vineyard on site, stunning grapevine tunnel, and state-of-the-art production facility, we relish the opportunity to be a refuge for the community — a place to slow down, enjoy, and share with others.
 We are open daily to all — for friends, family, and pets too!
-Enjoy up to 3 complimentary wine tastings.
-Reservations are required – visit our website or call us to book.
+Enjoy a complimentary wine tasting, no reservations required!

 Douglas J. Husband Discovery Centre

 604-952-3836 – 4450 Clarence Taylor Cres, Delta – Visit our engaging and interactive space where visitors can explore the histories that form Delta and its diverse communities.
 Hands-on activities and fun for all ages.
 Check website for special programming.